flash-go/sdk/README.md

 # sdk

-Reusable utilities written in Go for seamless integration with microservices built on the [Flash Framework](https://github.com/flash-go/flash).
+Software Development Kit written in Go for seamless integration with microservices built on the [Flash Framework](https://github.com/flash-go/flash).
 Designed to accelerate development, promote consistency, and simplify communication between distributed services.

 ## config